n4archive/pigamedrv.github.io/technical_details/adafruit_pitft-plus_2-8_capacitive.md

 #### Connection details
 Touchscreen -->[1] TSLIB -->[2] PyGame/SDL --> App
 #### Working?
+No.
+TSLIB says:
-No. TSLIB says "That is not a touchscreen."
+"That's not a touchscreen"
 #### Notes
 [1] This connection (Touchscreen to TSLIB) doesn't work.<br/>
 [2] To make this connection (TSLIB to SDL) work properly you need the [reverted libsdl1.2debian](https://pigamedrv.github.io/technical_details/reverted_sdl_libary)